-If you are on-campus, contact Public Safety at 612-659-6900, even if you do not want to file a report, Public Safety Officers will arrive on scene and ensure your safety.
+If you are on campus, contact Public Safety at 612-659-6900, even if you do not want to file a report, Public Safety Officers will arrive on the scene and ensure your safety.
 Your safety is our top priority.
-Public Safety is located in room R.3100.
+Public Safety Officers can also be reached by reporting to the Ask Me desk located in the Hennepin Skyway.

+To file a report with the police for incidents occurring on campus, contact the Minneapolis Police Department by calling 911.
+You are not required to file a report with the police.
+If you would like assistance filing a police report the Minneapolis College Public Safety Department can assist you upon request.

-If you would like to file a report with the college, contact Public Safety at 612-659-6910 or stop by R.3100, even if the assault didn't occur recently.
-An officer will interview you to gather your statement.
-If you are a student and would like to pursue action through the College your statement will be forwarded to the Office of Student Rights and Responsibilities for investigation and adjudication, or you can report the incident directly to the Office of Student Rights and Responsibilities located in T.2200 or by calling 612-659-6729.
-Reports can also be submitted online at the Office of Student Rights and Responsibilities page.
-All student reports of sexual violence must be forwarded to the Campus Title IX Officer for investigation.
+To file a report with the college, contact Public Safety at 612-659-6910 or stop by the Ask Me desk, even if the assault didn't occur recently.
+An officer will interview you to gather your statement and will forward the report to the administrator on campus responsible for responding to complaints about sexual violence.
+This administrator is known as the campus Title IX officer.
+To report directly to the campus Title IX officer, you can fill out a Title IX report or you can contact the Vice President of Student Affairs K. 2100, 612-659-6707.

 If you are an employee and would like to pursue action through the College your statement will be forwarded to the College's Human Resources Department.
 You may also report it directly to the Human Resources Department at K.1100.

-Crimes reported to the Public Safety Department are recorded on a publicly available crime log and a campus-wide "Security Alert" may be issued if it is determined that there is a serious and continued threat to the campus community, however the information included will not include any personally identifiable information of the survivor, reporting party, or witnesses.
+Crimes reported to the Public Safety Department are recorded on a publicly available crime log and a campus-wide "Security Alert" may be issued if it is determined that there is a serious and continued threat to the campus community.
+All publicly available recordkeeping, including Clery Act reporting and disclosures, will not include any personally identifiable information of the victim.